Please ensure Javascript is enabled for purposes of website accessibility

 Beta wood blocks low beta stocks

 “Beta” is one measure of relative volatility that compares a stock’s price movement to the movement of a broader index, typically the S&P 500 (for U.S. equities).
-Low-beta stocks are those that underperformed when the market rose and outperformed when the market fell.
+Low-beta stocks are those that underperform when the market rises and outperform when the market falls, and by targeting stocks with high dividend yields, we can offset some of that performance gap with more income from dividends.

 That being said, a stock with a persistently low beta (absent material changes to the business or sector) would generally be expected to maintain that lower level of relative volatility.